Mirfield United F.C.: Seasons

 In the seasons 1910-11 and 1912–13, Mirfield United missed out on the runners-up spot on goal difference.

 In 1911-12 they reached the West Riding Junior Cup after a semi-final and 4 replays against opponents Morley Football Club.
 The tournament final was played against Allerton Bywater, where they ran out 5-1 winners on the day at Valley Parade.
 The following year, they faced Halifax Town and won the game 2-0.
-A long rage effort by Moon in the first half was succeeded by Drake's goal in the second half, the performance by Halifax Town was described as the worst of their season, with the Halifax Courier reporter Tom Dickinson going so far as to describe it as ‘funereal’.
+A long range effort by Moon in the first half was succeeded by Drake's goal in the second half, the performance by Halifax Town was described as the worst of their season, with the Halifax Courier reporter Tom Dickinson going so far as to describe it as ‘funereal’.